Emergency Dentist Mesquite

 Does Dental Insurance Cover Dental Emergencies?

 Most dental insurance plans do offer some form of coverage for emergency dental care.
-For example, many of them will fully cover one needed urgent exam per year.
+For example, many of them will fully cover one urgent exam per year.
 In most cases, treatments associated with hurting teeth (i.e., root canal therapy, dental crowns, extractions) are eligible to receive about 50-80% of coverage.
 Of course, every policy is unique, which is why you should contact your insurance provider to confirm the details of your coverage.
 Our team is more than happy to help with that step if needed.

 Other Options for Making Dental Emergencies Affordable